Scroll down page for all images

 By using common images presented in an uncommon composition the viewer is presented with an entirely different subject.

 As far as portraits go I prefer more natural compositions, we don't sit or stand around in traditional portrait poses, so why should artwork represent us that way.
 I like to do an occasional traditional portrait just because I love painting /drawing people, but much prefer to catch a glimmer of their personality with a more natural setting.
-I have had more than one recipient of a portrait brought to tears reacting to seeing the work for the first time.
 I just love capturing snippets of peoples lives in artwork.